All Episodes

 You make me sound like a TSA agent.

-I I don't feel I have no intention.
+I don't feel, I have no intention.

 It would be impertinent of me to feel your butt, even in the rhetorical sense, Pamela.

-What do you gotta say?
+What are you going to say?

 I've heard this.

-I'm beginning to wonder what is the point then?
+I'm beginning to wonder, what is the point then?

-You had the last caller who said, Well, do you think that the Republicans will be able to do this or that?
+You had the last caller who said, well, do you think that the Republicans will be able to do this or that?

-Why don't I just cash everything out and you know, just live fat, dumb and happy as long as I can, and you know, when healthcare comes in, I won't get the treatment if I need it.
+Why don't I just cash everything out and just live fat, dumb, and happy as long as I can?

 And what is the point of even trying and fighting?

-And it's a straight line, goes straight up.
+And it's a straight line.

-Doesn't make any difference whether it's a Republican in the White House, Democrat in the White House, uh Democrats in Congress, Republicans in Congress, bit of both, one or the other.
+Doesn't make any difference whether it's a Republican in the White House, Democrat in the White House, Democrats in Congress, Republicans in Congress, bit of both, one or the other.

-It just a straight line, straight up.
+It's just a straight line, straight up.

-But the trouble is now that we are approaching, I think, a rendezvous with uh with destiny, and that we we are doing terrible things uh to America's next uh generation by by this multi-trillion dollar spenderholic binge and all I want to do I'm not I'm don't live in despair but I I've I've lived in a lot of places and for me this is the end of the line.
+But the trouble is now that we are approaching, I think, a rendezvous with destiny and that we are doing terrible things to America's next generation by this multi-trillion dollar spenderholic binge.

-I don't want to do what you said, you know, just clear out my bank account, pack pack up and move off somewhere else.
+I don't want to do what you said, you know, just clear out my bank account, pack up and move off somewhere else.

 This is my last stand.

-Uh they've all gone down this path before.
+They've all gone down this path before.

-So I want I want the the newly elected figures uh from from a couple of weeks ago to understand uh that this isn't isn't just about a bit of tweaking this calls for serious course correction and with serious course correction this is the greatest country in the world.
+So I want the newly elected figures from a couple of weeks ago to understand that this isn't just about a bit of tweaking.

-But it has str it has structural defects.
+But it has structural defects.

-Have you seen these riots in California Oh yeah I and and and Mark I you know I understand what you say but I guess what I'm concerned about is that sometimes under the guise of being helpful and and alerting people to what's going on it can end up being demoralizing rather than inspiring.
+Oh, yeah, and Mark, I understand what you say, but I guess what I'm concerned about is that sometimes under the guise of being helpful and alerting people to what's going on, it can end up being demoralizing rather than inspiring.

-No I don't I don't want it to be dem I don't want it to be demoralizing.
+No, I don't want it to be demoralizing.

-You understand what I mean Yeah no no I I and I I understand I understand what you're saying that if if if we're all doomed then what's the point?
+Yeah, no, no, I understand what you're saying, that if we're all doomed, then what's the point?

 But we're not all doomed.

-But they're Californians so it's closer to home, right?
+But they're Californians, so it's closer to home, right?

 Who are these students?